Programme

 PARALLEL SESSIONS VI (11:30 – 13:00)

-Byron in America (ROOM B)
+Byron in America (ROOM A)

 11:30 MCDAYTER Ghislaine – Le Petit blanc que j’aime: Byron, Slavery, and the Caribbean African Diaspora